-- 1. The State Public Service Commission is also a constitutional body.
-There is a State Public Service Commission in every state. - 2.
-A State Public Service Commission consists of a chairman and other members appointed by the governor of the state. - 3.
-The term of office is 6 years or retirement age is 62 years, whichever is attained earlier.
-They offer their respective resignations to the governor. - 4.
-The chairman and members can be removed only by the President, though they're appointed by the Governor. - 5.
-The ground for removal is same as that of a chairman or a member of the UPSC.

-NOTE - There is a provision for the establishment of a Joint Public Service Commission (JPSC) for two or more states under the constitution.

-- 6. A JPSC is/can be created by an act of parliament on the request of the respective states, unlike UPSC and SPSC which are constitutional bodies.
-Hence, a JPSC is a statutory body not a constitutional one. - 7.
+- 1. A State Public Service Commission consists of a chairman and other members appointed by the governor of the state. - 2.
+The term of office is 6 years or the retirement age is 62 years, whichever is attained earlier.
+They offer their respective resignations to the governor. - 3.
+The chairman and members can be removed only by the President, though they're appointed by the Governor.
+The ground for removal is same as that of a chairman or a member of the UPSC. - 4.
+NOTE There is a provision for the establishment of a Joint Public Service Commission (JPSC) for two or more states under the constitution. - 5.
+A JPSC is/can be created by an act of parliament at the request of the respective states, unlike UPSC and SPSC which are constitutional bodies.
+Hence, a JPSC is a statutory body not a constitutional one. - 6.
 The chairman and members of a JSPSC are appointed by the president.
 The term of office is again six years or the age of retirement is 62 years, whichever comes earlier.